discordjs/guide/guide/command-handling/README.md

 You can go ahead and do the same for the rest of your commands as well, putting their respective blocks of code inside the `execute()` function.
 If you've been using the same code as the guide thus far, you can copy & paste your commands into their own files now just fine without any issue, as long as you follow the format above.
 The `description` property is optional, but will be useful for the dynamic help command we'll be covering later.

-<p class="warning">If you've [set up ESLint](/preparations/setting-up-a-linter) for your editor and start receiving errors like `'args' is defined but never used` in your command files, this means that (as it currently is) you don't need that variable in your code.
-Since it's not being used, you can remove it entirely so that you only have a `message` variable in the function parameters.
-If you realize that you need it later, you can add it back.</p>

 <p class="tip">`module.exports` is how you export data in Node.js so that you can `require()` it in other files.
 If you're unfamiliar with it and want to read more, you can take a look at [the documentation](https://nodejs.org/api/modules.html#modules_module_exports) for more info.</p>

+<p class="tip">If you need to access your client instance from inside one of your command files, you can access it via `message.client`.
+If you need to access things such as external files or modules, you should re-require them at the top of the file.</p>

 ### Dynamically reading command files